Kings-Mon/OCaml-Exercise-Solutions/README.md

-From the Book " OCaml Programming: Correct + Efficient + Beautiful " by Michael R. Clarkson, Solotions of some chapters are givrn here.
+From the Book " OCaml Programming: Correct + Efficient + Beautiful " by Michael R. Clarkson, Solotions of some chapters are given here.
-Besides solution, there are also present alternate approachs of some problems that will help to clear the logic.
+Besides solution, there are also present alternate approaches of some problems that will help to clear the logic.
-There are also examples for the problems.
+There are also examples for the problems, where possible.